 There are different ways to apply to higher education, depending on the course type and institution, but the majority of applications are managed by the Universities and Colleges Admissions Service (UCAS).
 In this article we’ll explain the process of making an application through UCAS.

-- Research and register
+1. Research and Register

 Knowing what you’d like to apply for is the first step!
 There are many tools to help course and institution research, so that you can be sure that you’re applying to the right option for you.
-Signing up to an account on the UCAS hub is a great place to start as you can compare options and find subjects that are linked to your interests and career plans.
+Signing up to an account on the UCAS Hub is a great place to start as you can compare options and find subjects that are linked to your interests and career plans.

 You apply online, so make sure you’re registered before you start.